-Chegg has recently acquired the biggest internship provider around (Internships.com) to assemble one of the largest databases of internships and entry level jobs in the space.
+Chegg acquired the biggest internship provider around (Internships.com) to assemble one of the largest databases of internships and entry level jobs in the space.
 Students can access and match themselves to over 100,000+ internships from some of the top companies in the world.
 Packed with custom tools such as resume builder, application tracker and even a "Internship Predictor", we make finding a dream internship simpler than ever before.

 Unlimited Glassdoor access for RIT students and alumni!
 This link will provide RIT students access to career overview pages, and a pre-filtered job search so that students can search by entry level or internship positions.
 Glassdoor provides an inside look at salaries, reviews and interview questions posted by employees at over 100,000 organizations.
 Content includes actual interview questions and reviews for specific employers from previous interview candidates; specific salary, bonus, and commission details; and reviews of the company culture and working conditions.
 AND job postings!

 Glassdoor, the leading jobs and career community, recently revealed Job Explorer, a free visualization search tool that makes it easier for Americans to pinpoint the best job opportunities by city, county and state, and uncover other possible career paths.